-Investing activities used cash of \$103.5 million in the first three months of 2018, primarily to fund the four acquisitions acquired in that period for \$95.9 million in the aggregate, and for capital expenditures of \$7.6 million.
-Investing activities used cash of \$13.6 million in the first three months of 2017 primarily to fund the business acquired in that period for \$10.1 million and for capital expenditures of \$3.5 million.
-In addition, in April 2018 (the second fiscal quarter of 2018), the Company used cash of \$53 million for the acquisition of Dehco, Inc. See Note 16 to the Condensed Consolidated Financial Statements for additional details.
+Investing activities used cash of \$278.4 million in the first six months of 2018, primarily to fund the acquisition of the businesses acquired in that period for \$264.4 million in the aggregate, and for capital expenditures of \$14.1 million.
+Investing activities used cash of \$92.3 million in the first six months of 2017, primarily to fund the acquisition of the businesses acquired in that period for \$83.6 million and for capital expenditures of \$8.8 million.

-Our current operating model forecasts capital expenditures for fiscal 2018 of up to \$25 million related primarily to facility expansion costs outside of our core Midwest market, strategic replacement and upgrading of production equipment to improve efficiencies and increase capacity, and other strategic capital and maintenance improvements.
+Our current operating model forecasts capital expenditures for fiscal 2018 in the range of \$25 million to \$30 million related primarily to strategic investments in capacity and geographic expansion outside of our core Midwest markets, the strategic replacement and upgrading of production equipment to improve efficiencies and increase capacity, new process and product development, and other strategic capital and maintenance improvements.